 Brian Aldiss notes the “ungraspable” quality of Holdstock’s work (Foreword to French edition of Mythago Wood, 2004).
 Although this could be a nod to the Mythago Wood Cycle’s characteristic evanescence, it could also be euphemism for the author’s convoluted plots.
 This “hardness’ (Clute 1999: 475) is apparently intentional but can be seen as deliberate obfuscation, textual smoke and mirrors masking other faults.
 Holdstock’s prose is riddled with pseudo-science and psycho-babble.
 There is erratic narrative traction and often weak female characters.
 The prose is often dense with expositional info-dump, dialogue is frequently delivered in the style of the classic “boffin” explanation in 1950s B-movies (e.g. the three-page plot summary in The Hollowing, 1994: 82-84).
 Holdstock himself acknowledged the influence of 1950s British science fiction TV serial, The Quatermass Experiment (1953), and its collision between the scientific and the superstitious.
 Describing his love of pseudo-science, Holdstock said:

 You can use time travel, psychic powers and ghosts not just as plot devices, but as tools to explore human life, the nature of ritual and dreams.
-In fact you can use them to look at the functioning of the human mind, and the development of story. (interview, 1993: 100)
+In fact you can use them to look at the functioning of the human mind, and the development of story. (interview, cited in Nichols, 1993: 100)

 And yet, despite these inherent flaws, the overall effect is gripping and strangely convincing.
 The pseudo-scientific juxtaposed with the fantastical produces a similar effect to a Buddhist koan.
 Holdstock’s prose produces the effect of the “sound of a tree falling in a forest if no one was there to hear…” In the paradoxes his prose produces the reader’s mind is flipped into a different consciousness where something can slip through.
 Holdstock echoes this in his description of writing his first two novels which broke the trail for the later books:

 Now, the images in Mythago Wood and in Lavondyss surfaced from my unconscious.
-I deliberately allowed them to surface, and I relaxed sufficiently to let weird ideas come up. (interview, 1993)
+I deliberately allowed them to surface, and I relaxed sufficiently to let weird ideas come up. (ibid)

 We are not meant to fully understand or believe Holdstock’s “explanations” for his world – they just serve to flip our minds into a different modality.
 As a Fantasy/SF novelist, Holdstock perhaps is one of Imaginative Fiction’s most eloquent interrogators of consciousness (Lodge 2002: 1-91).
 Often it seems the worlds-within-worlds that he charts are not physical places, but the interior processes of human mind.